SergeSu111/startup-cs260-winter-2024/README.md

 # startup-cs260-winter-2024
-This is the startup project in cs260 in Winter 2024.
-This is a project where I free-run my ideas.
+## Elevator Pitch
+My startup project is for categorizing and discovering different useful websites.